The Best SUV and Light Truck Highway All-Season Tires

 Generally, all-season tires can last anywhere from 40,000 to 60,000 miles.
-This means if you drive an average of 10-12,000 miles, which is pretty standard, you can expect to see around four years.
+This means if you drive an average of 10-12,000 miles a year, which is pretty standard, you can expect to see around four years.
 However, it also depends on your style of driving.

 Yes, if your SUV came fitted with P-metric tires, it may do you good to have them replaced.
 The P in P-metric stands for passenger vehicles, so your SUV will run smoothly without any load on it.
 You will use your SUV or truck for carrying heavy loads eventually.
 LT (light truck) tires are best known for their load-bearing capacity while P tires are designed for lower weight passenger vehicles like sedans and SUVs.